opensim/opensim/README.md

 To run OpenSim from a command prompt

  * cd to the bin/ directory where you unpacked OpenSim
+ * review and change configuration files (.ini) for your needs
- * run OpenSim.exe
+ * run OpenSim.exe or opensim32.exe for small regions

 Now see the "Configuring OpenSim" section

 # Running OpenSim on Linux

-You will need Mono >= 2.10.8.1 to run OpenSimulator.
+You will need Mono >= 2.10.8.1 upt to version 0.9.0.1 and mono > 5.0 on others.
 On some Linux distributions you may need to install additional packages.
 See http://opensimulator.org/wiki/Dependencies for more information.

 To run OpenSim, from the unpacked distribution type:

  * cd bin
+ * review and change configuration files (.ini) for your needs
- * mono OpenSim.exe
+ * run ./opensim.sh

 Now see the "Configuring OpenSim" section